kengz/Machines/README.md

 3. `DFA-minimizer.js` to construct and equivalent, minimal DFA from the table above.

 The `Java` implementation is deprecated.
-If u insist to run it, type into terminal:
+If you insist to run it, type into terminal:
 ```
 make < inputN1.txt
 ```